0atman/noboilerplate/scripts/32-rust-is-written-in-rust.md

 notes:

+# Quadratic Sponsor

 Quadratic are building an Open Source spreadsheet for engineers and data scientists, built in Rust, Webassembly and WebGL.

 ---